Cost is understandably one of the biggest concerns about higher education. College is a major investment for students and, often, their parents.

 Don’t let the sticker price of a college degree scare you.
 A majority of students receive some type of financial assistance to help offset higher education expenses.

-About 85 percent of undergraduate students qualify for federal and/or state financial aid – including grants, scholarships, work-study, and student loans.
-The U.S. Department of Higher Education and Missouri Department of Higher Education award millions of dollars in financial aid each year to students in Missouri.
+About 81 percent of undergraduate students qualify for federal and/or state financial aid – including grants, scholarships, work-study, and student loans.
+The U.S. Department of Higher Education and Missouri Department of Higher Education & Workforce Development award millions of dollars in financial aid each year to students in Missouri.

 Many parents worry about student loan debt and the impact it could have on their child’s future.
 Students who take out loans to pay for college should borrow only what they absolutely need and understand that it will have to be paid back, even if they don’t graduate.